Australian cardinal links corruption to child abuse charges

 “Just how high up it goes is an interesting hypothesis,” he said.

-Victoria police refused to comment on newspaper reports Tuesday that they have launched a new investigation of another child abuse allegation against Pell dating back to the 1970s.
+Victoria police refused to comment on newspaper reports Tuesday that they have begun investigating another child abuse allegation against Pell dating to the 1970s.

 Pell said he “wouldn't be entirely surprised” if police continued to pursue him.
 He has denied any wrongdoing.